xavidzo/Object-Detection-in-an-Urban-Environment/README.md

 I did not download the dataset from the google cloud as suggested in the instructions, but I downloaded the dataset directly from the Udacity workspace where the splits 'train', 'val' and 'test' were already available.

 ### Troubleshooting
 I experienced a major bug with the provided Dockerfile to build the container.
-For instance the keras version seems to incompatible with the default installed tensorflow, so the solution I found was to reinstall keras again with the correct version, `pip install keras==2.5.0rc0`
+For instance the keras version seems to be incompatible with the default installed tensorflow, so the solution I found was to reinstall keras again with the correct version, `pip install keras==2.5.0rc0`

 It may be required to install the gpu package of tensorflow as well, `pip install tensorflow-gpu==2.5.0`